google-research/federated/distributed_dp/README.md

 -   `distributed_discrete_gaussian_query.py`: Implements the distributed
     discrete Gaussian mechanism as a `DPQuery` object from TensorFlow Privacy for simulations.
+-   `distributed_skellam_query.py`: Implements the distributed Skellam mechanism as a `DPQuery` object from TensorFlow Privacy for simulations.
 -   `modular_clipping_factory.py`: implements the TensorFlow Federated
     `tff.aggregators.AggregationProcessFactory` interface for applying modular
     clipping before and after aggregation.
 Used by the FL experiments.